christophertacon/Blog/tools-pelican/content/HDF5/HDF5.rst

 Exercise 1: Find the Code
 -------------------------

 The first exercise for this tutorial will be based on using the three terminal comamnds discussed in the first section of the presentation; h5ls, h5dump and h5copy.
-In the DIRECTORY inside the VirtualBox, you will find two HDF5 files.
+In /Documents/ inside the VirtualBox image, you will find two HDF5 files named exercise1.h5 and solution.h5.
 The objective here is to search these files to find a code and piece it together.
 This exercise begins with a clue in the attribute of the root group.
 Keep on collecting the correct datasets and copy them over to another HDF5 named solution.h5 in the format specified by the attributes.
 When you have completed this task, run the python file "codebreaker.py" and it will check your solution.h5 to see if what you have submitted is correct.

 Part 2: HDF5 and h5py
 =====================